 Defending Immigration Rights

 The Attorney General’s Office upholds just immigration policies and educates Illinois’ immigrant communities about their rights and important services.
-The OAG also is a certifying agency under the VOICES Act and will timely respond to U- and T-visa certification requests from victims of qualifying criminal activity that was detected, investigated, or prosecuted by the Illinois Attorney General’s Office.
+The Civil Rights Bureau enforces and monitors compliance with the Illinois Trust Act and VOICES Act, which govern law enforcement interactions with immigrant communities.
+The OAG also is a certifying agency under the VOICES Act.
+Individuals seeking assistance with U- and T-visa certification requests from victims of qualifying criminal activity that was detected, investigated, or prosecuted by the Illinois Attorney General’s Office can follow the link below to learn how to submit a certification request to the office.

 Preventing Sexual Violence in Higher Education